Aliases for PTPN18 Gene

 GeneCards Summary for PTPN18 Gene

 PTPN18 (Protein Tyrosine Phosphatase, Non-Receptor Type 18) is a Protein Coding gene.
-Among its related pathways are B cell receptor signaling pathway (KEGG) and Signaling by GPCR.
-GO annotations related to this gene include phosphatase activity and non-membrane spanning protein tyrosine phosphatase activity.
+Among its related pathways are PAK Pathway and B cell receptor signaling pathway (KEGG).
+Gene Ontology (GO) annotations related to this gene include phosphatase activity and non-membrane spanning protein tyrosine phosphatase activity.
 An important paralog of this gene is PTPN22.

 UniProtKB/Swiss-Prot for PTPN18 Gene

 Differentially dephosphorylate autophosphorylated tyrosine kinases which are known to be overexpressed in tumor tissues.